-While the tension in the first three stages is about motivating bloggers forward, its this stage where the pushback is slowing down, and sometimes stopping altogether.
-The end sequence of Indiana Jones and The Last Crusade illuminate the pitfalls of this stage well.
+While the tension in the first three stages is about motivating bloggers forward, it's this stage where the pushback is slowing down, and sometimes stopping altogether.
+The end sequence of Indiana Jones and The Last Crusade illuminates the pitfalls of this stage well.

 Learning to let go.

 What achievers need is clearly articulated boundaries for personal accountability, and for others to call them to our attention when we violate them, much like Indy's father does in the clip.
-But, we must be willing to respond or like Elsa, we'll fall to our doom.
+But, we must be willing to respond or like Elsa (from Indiana Jones), we'll fall to our doom.

 3 - The Visionary - Elusive Intentions